Mortgage Type: Fixed or Tracker

 If you took the variable rate now because they are cheaper, interest rates could rise more quickly and you could end up paying more than if you took a 5 year fixed rate now or they could stay low and not rise to anywhere near the current 5 year rates in which case you would be better off.

 If you want to avoid risk then the 5 year fixed rate is the better option, but if you want to keep your immediate costs down and potentially save money over the same period then a variable rate mortgage could be better.

 I believe we can help you decide and that you would benefit from speaking to one of our independent mortgage advisers.
-Please call 0344 346 3672 and tell the consultant the date and title of your question, they will then be able to offer you the personal advice you need.
+Please call 0344 346 3672 and they will then be able to offer you the personal advice you need.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.